renpy/renpy/sphinx/source/translation.rst

 ===============================

 Ren'Py expects each game to be written in a single primary language.
-This is called the ``None`` language, regardless of what language it actually is.
-(For example, if the game was written in English, English will be the ``None`` language.)
+This is called the None language, regardless of what language it actually is.
+(For example, if the game was written in English, English will be the None language.)

 When the None language is selected, most of Ren'Py's translation functionality is disabled.

-Alternate languages are referred to by names which can double as python identifiers.
-(Starts with a letter or underscore, followed by letters, numbers, and underscores.)
+Alternate languages are referred to by names which can double as Python identifiers (starts with a letter or underscore, followed by letters, numbers, and underscores).

 Generating Translation Files
 ============================